Is career education even happening at all schools?

 Alto were engaged to assist in the design of a communications narrative to connect the career education initiative to Year 9 students.

-A key piece of work that would assist the Department of Education in developing their overarching communications strategy for the careers education initiative.
+This was a key piece of work that would assist the Department of Education in developing their overarching communications strategy for the careers education initiative.

 As of 2019, Year 9 students in public schools will all have access to a unique product and program designed specifically for career and self exploration.
 A combination of online tools and conversations with career practitioners.